isambard-sc/brics_jupyterhub_envs/README.md

 mkdir -p /path/to/deploy_dir
 ```

+In the deployment directory, create a "deploy `ConfigMap`" YAML file defining a K8s `ConfigMap` containing required configuration information.
+See above for example YAML files for each dev environment.

-At this point add additional per-deployment configuration data to the deploy directory if required by the environment in use, e.g. Zenith client SSH key pair and configuration file for [`dev_realauth_zenithclient`](#dev_realauth_zenithclient).
+At this point also add additional per-deployment configuration data to the deploy directory if required by the environment in use, e.g. Zenith client SSH key pair and configuration file for [`dev_realauth_zenithclient`](#dev_realauth_zenithclient).

 ```shell
 # Build podman resources (container images, volumes)